Mali's junta gains musical ally, as critics raise alarm – DW – 11/20/2024

 Human rights advocates disagree

-"The situation is worrying, primarily in connection with the fight against terrorism," Bouare said.
+"The situation is worrying, primarily in connection with the fight against terrorism," said Bouare.
 "We record allegations of violations of life, safety and physical integrity by both terrorists and the defense forces, as well as their Russian partners.
 And the shrinking of civic and political space is apparent."

-Bouare also said that the growth of displaced communities, the number of forced disappearances, and the erosion of civil liberties under the junta, were major causes for concern.
+Bouare also said the growth of displaced communities, the number of forced disappearances and the erosion of civil liberties under the junta were major causes for concern.
 While efforts are being made to train security forces on human rights issues, he emphasized that it would be a major undertaking.

 A climate of repression

-Former Justice Minister Mamadou Ismaïla Konate also criticized Keita's praise of the junta, describing it as being disconnected from reality.
+Mamadou Ismaila Konate, justice minister from 2016 to 2017, also criticized Keita's praise of the junta, describing it as being disconnected from reality.
 He pointed to ongoing atrocities and the suppression of dissent as evidence of an authoritarian regime.

 "When we look at the atrocities being committed today, including the length of preventive detentions in prisons, and how anyone who speaks out against this regime is hunted down, we see that someone can be a supporter of the current regime and deny human rights violations only until the day they themselves are directly or indirectly affected," Konate said.